Windows

 • Android phones and tablets – Android phones and tablets use a form of Linux.

-• Servers – A vast majority of the servers that run many web pages (including this one) are using Linux.
+• Servers – A vast majority of the web servers that run many web pages (including this one) are using Linux.

 • Supercomputers – All of the top supercomputers use a Linux-based operating system.